amala890/Understanding-Pig-Butchering-Scams-on-Dating-Apps-A-Multi-Source-Analysis/README.md

 ---

-## • Shifting Conversations to Off-Platform Channels (29 Mentions)
-Scammers urging users to move chats to WhatsApp, Telegram, etc., to avoid platform moderation.
+**• Shifting Conversations to Off-Platform Channels** (29 Mentions) Scammers urging users to move chats to WhatsApp, Telegram, etc., to avoid platform moderation.

-**Apps where this was mentioned:**
+Apps where this was mentioned:
 - **Once** – 5 mentions
 - **OkCupid**, **Tantan**, **Bumble** – 2 mentions each
 - **Taimi**, **Date My Age**, **Grindr**, **Yoomee**, **Teamo**, **Vibe**, **Amolatina** – 1 mention each

-# 🧠 Behavioral Traits and Timing Patterns in Pig Butchering Scams

-In addition to previously identified scam indicators, further analysis uncovered a less frequent but relevant behavioral trait: **Avoiding Video Calls or In-Person Meetings**.
+In addition to previously identified scam indicators, further analysis uncovered a less frequent but relevant behavioral trait:
+**Avoiding Video Calls or In-Person Meetings**.
 Timing patterns in scam progression were also studied to understand how quickly scammers escalate interactions.

 ---

-## • Avoiding Video Calls or In-Person Meetings (2 Mentions)
-This behavioral trait was mentioned less frequently than others, but still appeared in reviews, suggesting a known avoidance tactic by scammers.
+**• Avoiding Video Calls or In-Person Meetings** (2 Mentions) This behavioral trait was mentioned less frequently than others, but still appeared in reviews, suggesting a known avoidance tactic by scammers.

-**Apps where this was mentioned:**
+Apps where this was mentioned:
 - **Tantan**
 - **Bumble**